Espinazo del Diablo is a treacherous drive in Mexico

-Espinazo del Diablo is a famous mountain road in Mexico.
-Located between Mazatlan on the west coast of mainland Mexico and Durango, this road is known by locals and internationally for its hairpins and zigzags turns.
-The road lies almost entirely over 2.000 meters above the sea level.
+Espinazo del Diablo is a famous mountain road in Mexico, situated between Mazatlan on the west coast of mainland Mexico and Durango.
+This road is renowned locally and internationally for its hairpin turns and zigzagging bends.
+The road is predominantly situated over 2,000 meters above sea level.

 Can you drive through Espinazo del Diablo?

-Set high on the western slope of the Sierra Madre Occidental, the Espinazo del Diablo (Devil's Backbone) is a natural viewpoint at 2.440m (8,005ft) above the sea level, flanked by two deep ravines, located at kilometer 168 of the paved Mexican Federal Highway 40.
-It covers a stretch of highway about 10 km, where you can see the wonderful spectacle of the Sierra Madre Occidental topping out at 2.744m (9,002ft) above the sea level.
-This section of the highway is narrow with lots of curves (around 2.000).
+Set high in the western slope of the Sierra Madre Occidental, the Espinazo del Diablo (Devil's Backbone) serves as a natural viewpoint at 2,440m (8,005ft) above sea level.
+It is flanked by two deep ravines and is located at kilometer 168 of the paved Mexican Federal Highway 40.
+Covering a stretch of about 10 km, the road provides a breathtaking view of the Sierra Madre Occidental, reaching its peak at 2,744m (9,002ft) above sea level.
+This section of the highway, which spans around 10 km, is narrow with numerous curves, approximately 2,000 in total.

 Is Espinazo del Diablo dangerous?

-Despite of many cautionary tales about crossing the Devil's Backbone, El Espinazo del Diablo, is exceptionally well maintained and there are many cautionary signs marking most of the hazards.
-There are some tight curves, too.
-So tight that a truck needs all the road to make it around.
-The road ascends and descends across spectacular landscapes, sharp bends and bottomless cliffs.
-During the winter months there is the added danger of ice.
-The road passes through mountains and deep ravines.
-The construction of this road was a hard job in some sections: one side has big banks and the other cliffs.
-If we add that is one of the routes with more assaults, robberies and even murders, it becomes one of the most dangerous roads.
-It is advisable to start with a full tank of gas.
-The road runs across dozens of deep ravines, bends with bumpy asphalt and rocks bordering at 2.000 higher.
-It suffers from recurrent fogs and roaming wild animals which cause frequent and fatal accidents.
-At afternoon is usually covered in a thick fog that traps less cautious drivers, turning every curve and narrow way into an odyssey.
+Despite numerous cautionary tales about crossing the Devil's Backbone, El Espinazo del Diablo is exceptionally well-maintained, with many cautionary signs marking potential hazards.
+There are tight curves, some requiring a truck to use the entire road to navigate.
+The road ascends and descends through spectacular landscapes, sharp bends, and bottomless cliffs.
+During the winter months, there is an additional danger of ice.
+The road passes through mountains and deep ravines, and its construction was challenging in some sections, featuring big banks on one side and cliffs on the other.
+It is considered one of the most dangerous roads due to the risk of assaults, robberies, and even murders.
+A full tank of gas is advisable.
+The road traverses deep ravines, bends with bumpy asphalt, and rocks, all at an elevation of around 2,000 meters.
+It is prone to recurrent fogs and encounters with roaming wild animals, leading to frequent and fatal accidents.
+In the afternoon, thick fog often covers the road, posing challenges for less cautious drivers.

-There are some versions of the name given to the area.
-One says that the impressive ravines deployed on both sides of the road allow to see the devil.
-Local legend says that when the Archangel Michael threw the devil from heaven and he landed here on earth, his backbone formed the rugged ridgeline of the Sierra Madres.
-The road has had a bad reputation for many reasons: it’s accident-prone and hundreds of people have died on it, these mountains have historically been remote and inaccessible enough that they are used for growing marijuana and poppies, and therefore, there has been a lot of crime in these mountains related to drug trafficking.
-Its steep gradients and narrow sections have earned it the adjective of “bleak”.
+There are various versions explaining the name given to the area.
+One suggests that the impressive ravines on both sides of the road allow one to see the devil.
+According to local legend, when the Archangel Michael threw the devil from heaven, he landed on earth, and his backbone formed the rugged ridgeline of the Sierra Madres.
+The road has gained a notorious reputation for being accident-prone, with many fatalities occurring.
+These mountains, historically remote and inaccessible, have been used for growing marijuana and poppies, leading to significant crime related to drug trafficking.
+Its steep gradients and narrow sections have earned it the adjective "bleak."

 Is Espinazo del Diablo worth it?

-Along the road you can contemplate the marvelous spectacle offered by Sierra Madre Occidental.
-The road runs between mountains and canyons.
-This road is so curvy and twisted that it takes 7-8 hours to cross (that’s an average speed of 20 mph or less).
-It is the only place to cross the Sierra Madres for more than 500 miles.
-In 2013 this road was bypassed by the scenic Mexico 40D.
-The highway, of 140-miles-long, has 115 bridges and 61 tunnels and costed $2.2 billion.
-The new highway will move 5 million vehicles a year—four times the number handled by the old road.
+Along the road, you can marvel at the spectacular scenery offered by the Sierra Madre Occidental, running between mountains and canyons.
+This road is so curvy and twisted that it takes 7-8 hours to cross, with an average speed of 20 mph or less.
+It serves as the only crossing point of the Sierra Madres for more than 500 miles.
+In 2013, this road was bypassed by the scenic Mexico 40D, a 131-mile-long highway featuring 115 bridges and 61 tunnels, costing $2.2 billion.
+The new highway accommodates 5 million vehicles annually—four times the number handled by the old road.